 A HELOC is an attractive alternative to a reverse mortgage, another common way seniors tap into their homes for additional money.
 HELOCs have comparable rates but fewer fees and more flexibility in accessing the funds.

 Typically, to get approved for a HELOC with a good rate, you need a credit score in the 700s.
 Wells Fargo approves borrowers with scores in the 600s, making it the best choice if you have poor credit.
-Keep in mind that with a lower credit score, you’ll likely have a higher rate.
+Keep in mind that with a lower credit score, you’ll likely end up with a higher rate.

 A Wells Fargo HELOC includes some benefits other lenders don’t offer.
 For example, you can lock in a rate in advance.
 This gives you some security, especially in an environment where rates are expected to rise.
 Wells Fargo also has a rate cap on its variable-rate HELOCs, and you’ll never pay higher than the cap.

-We spent 40 hours contacting the lenders we reviewed, comparing rates and terms, and reading through the fine print to find fees.
-We looked for lenders that have good reputations and multi-state presences.
+We spent 40 hours contacting the lenders we reviewed, comparing rates and terms, and reading through the fine print to find all the hidden fees.
+We looked for lenders that have good reputations and operate across state lines.
 The lenders we included represent a small cross section of the available options.
-We included Lending Tree, which is not a lender itself, to help you find other options.
-You can also check out the options at your local bank or credit union – it may offer membership discounts or other advantages.
+We included Lending Tree, which is not a lender itself, to help you find other options we haven't explored.
+You can also check the options at your local bank or credit union – it may offer membership discounts or other advantages.

 We looked for lenders that don’t charge application and closing fees.
-These can be as much as 5% of your loan, so not having them helps you fully tap your home’s equity.
+These can be as much as 5% of your loan, so not having them helps you access the full equity of your home.

-Because each loan is different and depends on factors that vary from borrower to borrower, we averaged each lender’s rates and terms together to create scores that represents where it stands compared to the rest of the industry.
+Because each loan is different and depends on factors that vary from borrower to borrower, we averaged each lender’s rates and terms and combined them to create scores that represents where it stands compared to the rest of the industry.
 Any company with a B or higher has offers that are better than the industry average.

 We’d like to stress again that rates change depending on a variety of external factors, and the rates and terms you get depend a lot on your credit and income as well as the amount of equity you have in your home.
 These grades are meant as a jumping-off point to help you make an educated decision.